ncsa/NCSA-Genomics_EpiQuant_C/README.md

                                 where 'c' is comma, 's' is space, and 't' is tab.
 Allows multiple delimiters.
 First is for phenotype and second is SNP.
-Defaults to comma delimited.
+Defaults to tab delimited.

     -o    Output File           Sets the output file to write results to.
 By